logo

 Could I have done anything to prevent my miscarriage?

-There was probably not much you could have done in order to avoid a miscarriage.
+There was probably not much you could have done to avoid a miscarriage.
 Random genetic defects that cannot be prevented cause most miscarriages.
-But if you have had more than one miscarriage, and depending on your age, your doctor may suggest tests for other possible causes.
+But if you have had more than one miscarriage, and depending on your age, your doctor may suggest tests to rule out other possible causes.

 How do I know I’m having a miscarriage?